Amejia481/CabanasRD/README.md

  - Try to follow android patterns and best practice [source 1] [best_practice] [source 2] [performace_android]

 ### Become Repository Moderator
-If we note that someone is very active and has remarkable participation in the repo, would receive offer to become a repository moderator.
+If we notice that someone is very active and has remarkable participation in the repo, would receive offer to become a repository moderator.

 ### Related Repository
 - [Landing page] [Lading_page].